josephC45/url_shortner/README.md

 ## Overview

-This project started as a single-threaded REST API and has evolved into a scalable, high-performance URL shortener built with Java, Spring Boot, and a reactive microservices architecture.
+This project started as a single-threaded REST API and has evolved into a scalable, secure, high-performance URL shortener built with Java, Spring Boot, and a reactive microservices architecture.
 It transforms long URLs into compact links using Base62 encoding, optimized for responsiveness and concurrency.